kristen-m/newRepo/README.md

-This is my first repository and my first commit!
+#About me

-I'm making changes to it now
+This is my about me project.
+It isn't *everything* about me, but it's a start!